PeterForez/CarND-Behavioral-Cloning-P3/writeup_report.md

     return model
 ```
 #### 2. Choose the appropriate model
 When I fit the model with data, I choose to have 10 epoch.
 After the completion of each epoch, we have a callback function to save the model generated with validation loss information.
 All these models are saved in the folder [backups](backups).
+At the end, I decided to use the model with the lowest validation loss.

 #### 3. Creation of the Training Set & Training Process